blog-banner-image

 This rapid expansion means time-saving enhanced services between consumers and manufacturers in healthcare, retail, and transportation but also leaves individuals and corporations vulnerable to digital information breaches.

 Also known as information security analysts, this career field is poised for growth in the coming decade.
-The US Bureau of Labor Statistics (BLS) predicts information security analyst careers will grow by 35 percent from 2021 to 2031 (BLS 2022).
-This rate is much faster than the national average for all occupations (5 percent) and equates to 56,500 new computer forensics positions.
+The US Bureau of Labor Statistics (BLS) predicts information security analyst careers will grow by 33 percent from 2023 to 2033 (BLS 2024).
+This rate is much faster than the national average for all occupations (4 percent) and equates to 59,100 new computer forensics positions.

 Befitting the digital nature of this job, there are several online computer forensics programs, including undergraduate, graduate, and certificate programs.
 Computer forensics programs also have titles such as digital forensics and cybersecurity.
-The computer forensics programs listed here teach students how to prevent theft and corruption of personal data, extract information from computers and mobile devices, and how to safely preserve and document digital evidence to be presented in a court of law if needed.
+The computer forensics programs listed here teach students how to prevent theft and corruption of personal data, extract information from computers and mobile devices, and safely preserve and document digital evidence to be presented in a court of law if needed.

 Why are computer forensics programs important?
 The answer is simple: as information technology policies and practices continue to involve day-by-day, more than ever, it is critical for law enforcement and digital security teams to stay ahead of criminals trying to steal and misuse private information.